Ghost in the Shell

 Parents Need to Know

-Parents need to know that this anime movie has lots of stylized violence along the lines of The Matrix.
+Parents need to know that Ghost in the Shell is an anime movie with lots of stylized violence along the lines of The Matrix.
 Many people get shot.
 Blood spurts and heads are crushed.
 The lead character has a tendency to fight in the nude.
 There are other assorted scenes of animated nudity.
 Characters frequently use profanity.
 The movie's philosophical and metaphysical ideas blur the line between good and bad.

 What's the story?

-Set in the year 2029, this landmark Japanese animation film is a detective noir story centered on Major Motoko Kusanagi, a cyborg undercover agent on the trail of the Puppet Master, a powerful hacking virus run amok.
+Set in the year 2029, GHOST IN THE SHELL is a detective noir story centered on Major Motoko Kusanagi, a cyborg undercover agent on the trail of the Puppet Master, a powerful hacking virus run amok.
 Kusanagi has been cybernetically altered to the point of questioning her humanity and the existence of her "ghost," or her soul.
 The Puppet Master's quest for a human shell and thus, sanctuary as a life form, only adds to Kusanagi's existential dilemma.

 Is it any good?

-In a post-Matrix world, GHOST IN THE SHELL may seem dated.
-However, this movie came first, and although fans may be cyberpunked-out by The Matrix, they will discover Ghost is one of the most daring anime films to make it Stateside.
+In a post-Matrix world, this landmark Japanese animation film may seem dated, but it's one of the most daring anime films to make it Stateside.
 It's a classic provocative piece of animation that works alongside Blade Runner in the sub-genre of philosophical science fiction.
 The special effects and shoot-em-ups do not get in the way of the story's question about what it means to be human.

 Families can talk about...

-Families can talk about the themes of humanity, the idea of the "ghost," or soul, and the movie's clear influence on the Matrix franchise.
+Families can talk about the themes of humanity, the idea of the "ghost," or soul, and Ghost in the Shell's clear influence on the Matrix franchise.